 How to become professionally registered The first step to registration is membership of one of the professional engineering institutions licensed to assess candidates, or a Professional Affiliate with the relevant registration agreement.
-These are listed in this guide and on the Engineering Council's website.
+These are listed on page 26 of this guide and on the Engineering Council website.
 The institution will assess the individual's qualifications, training and experience against UK-SPEC or ICTTech requirements and advise if anything further is required.
 Many institutions can also help with finding a suitable mentor.
 The assessment process - known as a professional review - starts with a written application based on the requirements of the institution.
 A detailed description of the format for this will be provided by the institution.
 For IEng and CEng, a professional review interview is mandatory.
 Once the registration criteria have been met, the institution will submit a registration form to the Engineering Council on behalf of the candidate.
-Routes to registration: There are two routes to professional registration, depending on whether you hold exemplifying qualifications.
-For those holding exemplifying qualifications, the flowchart below maps the process.
-However, many applicants who do not hold such qualifications achieve registered status via an individual assessment route, where an individual assessment of their knowledge and understanding is undertaken by their professional engineering institution.
+Routes to registration: To take a 'standard route' to professional registration you should have an accredited degree.
+You can check online whether your course is accredited.
+Standard route applications provide the simplest path to registration, but you can opt for an individual assessment of your knowledge and understanding.
 1. Individual assessment Individually assessed applicants have a number of ways of demonstrating the required level of knowledge and understanding, including completing appropriate work-based or experiential learning, writing a technical report or taking appropriate further qualifications.

-NOTES: 1.
-This is a summary diagram; for full information see UK-SPEC http://www.engc.org.uk/ukspec 2.
-The title you apply for will depend on your work experience and your role.
-3. In all cases registration is dependent on demonstrating competence and commitment at a professional review.
-4. If you do not have the qualifications shown here there are other ways of demonstrating the necessary knowledge and understanding.
-5. For details of qualification levels see http://www.qaa.ac.uk and http://www.scqf.org.uk 6.
-It is possible to progress from one registration category to another.
-7. The different elements shown here are not necessarily sequential and some may be undertaken concurrently.
-The Standards 2.
-With an accredited degree or approved qualification Individuals holding an accredited degree may apply for registration via the exemplifying qualifications route.
-Applicants can check whether their course is accredited and learn more here.
+Please note this is a summary diagram; for full information see UK-SPEC at: www.engc.org.uk/ukspec The Standards 2.
+With an accredited degree or approved qualification Individuals holding an accredited degree may apply for IEng or CEng registration via the exemplifying qualifications route.
+Applicants can check online whether their course is accredited.
 If a degree is not accredited, the engineering institution can carry out an individual assessment of the applicant's knowledge and understanding and advise whether further learning is required.
-Individuals holding an approved qualification or Apprenticeship may apply for EngTech or ICTTech registration via the exemplifying qualifications route.
-Applicants can check whether their qualification or Apprenticeship is approved and learn more here.
+Individuals holding an approved qualification or apprenticeship may apply for EngTech or ICTTech registration via the exemplifying qualifications route.
+Applicants can use the database of technician qualifications to check whether their qualification or apprenticeship is approved.
 If it is not approved, the engineering institution can carry out an individual assessment of the applicant's knowledge and understanding and advise whether further learning is required.
 Eligibility Professional registration is open to everyone who can: - Demonstrate both competence to perform professional work to the necessary standards, and commitment to maintain their competence - Work within professional codes - Participate actively within the profession.

 Academic and vocational qualifications can provide an indication of eligibility for the different categories of registration, because they demonstrate a candidate's level of knowledge and understanding.
 However, all round professional competence will be the deciding factor, and there are several other ways in which the required knowledge, understanding and skills can be demonstrated for applicants without the relevant qualifications.
 These can be found in UK-SPEC for EngTech, IEng or CEng and in the ICTTech Standard for ICTTech.
 Licensed professional engineering institutions can also advise candidates once they have assessed their qualifications, training and experience.
+Pathways to professional registration There are many flexible pathways to progress from EngTech to IEng.
+Find the right pathway for you by using our Pathways toolkit online.